For informational purposes only, the University Counseling Center offers access to online screening Tools.

-Note: These tests are meant to be indicators only and do not replace a full assessment by a qualified clinician.
-If you are at all worried about your results we would always urge you to seek help from a mental health professional or call the Counseling Center 607-777-2772 to schedule an appointment.
+Note: These screening tools are meant to be indicators only and do not replace a full assessment by a qualified clinician.
+If you are at all worried about your results we urge you to seek help from a mental health professional or call the Counseling Center 607-777-2772 to schedule an appointment.

 We hope the counseling-related resources provided on this page will be helpful to you.
 However, keep in mind that direct, face-to-face counseling by the professionally trained staff at the University Counseling Center can’t be replaced by this (or any other) website tool.
 So whatever the nature of the problem you’re struggling with, we recommend and hope you’ll contact us for additional assistance or to get formal counseling by our staff professionals.
 You can always reach the University Counseling Center at 607-777-2772.